Jhasmarti/HotelManagement/README.md

 # Hotel Management System

 A simple console-based Hotel Management System built in Python using MySQL for database management.
-The system allows registering customers, booking rooms, ordering food, managing laundry bills, and generating the final bill summary.
+The system allows customers to register, book rooms, order food, manage laundry bills, and generate a final bill summary.

 ---